South African Airways Flight 201: Flight and disaster

-Gerry Bull and other BOAC engineers examined the aircraft for Flight 201.
-Previously, the same team had examined BOAC Flight 781 (a Comet that had broken up at altitude in January 1954) prior to its final flight.
+Gerry Bull and other BOAC engineers had examined the aircraft for Flight 201.
+Previously, on 10 January 1954, the same team had undertaken a preflight inspection of BOAC Flight 781, a Comet that had broken up at altitude.
+It suffered an explosive decompression and all 35 people on board were killed.

 Flight 201 took off from London for Rome at 13:00 UTC on Wednesday 7 April 1954, on the first leg southward to Johannesburg, arriving at Rome approximately two and a half hours later, at 17:35 UTC.
 On arrival at Rome, engineers discovered some minor faults, including a faulty fuel gauge and 30 loose bolts on the left wing, which delayed the aircraft's departure by 25 hours before Yoke Yoke was ready to depart for Cairo on the evening of Thursday 8 April.

 The aircraft took off for Cairo at 18:32 UTC under the command of Captain William Mostert, and climbed rapidly toward its cruising height of 35000 ft.
 The crew reported over the Ostia beacon at 18:37 UTC, passing through the altitude of 7000 ft.
 The weather was good, but with an overcast sky.

 Another report was made from the aircraft, first at 18:49 UTC at Ponza, where it reported climbing through 11600 ft and another at 18:57 UTC when it reported passing abeam of Naples.
 At 19:07 UTC, while still climbing, the aircraft contacted Cairo on the long range HF radio and reported an ETA of 21:02 UTC.

-This was the last message heard from Yoke Yoke as some time later, the aircraft disintegrated in the night sky at around 35000 ft, killing everyone on board.
+This was the last message heard from Yoke Yoke as some time later, the aircraft disintegrated at around 35000 ft, killing everyone on board.

-After repeated attempts at re-gaining contact by both Cairo and Rome air traffic control were made and went unanswered, it was realised that another Comet had been lost.
+After repeated attempts at regaining contact by both Cairo and Rome air traffic control were made and went unanswered, it was realised that another Comet had been lost.
 Initial news of the accident was leaked to the press by a German radio station which had been monitoring the radio transmissions.

 The New York Times wrote that: